Home » Departments » Police » Police FAQ

 How can I help myself in an emergency?

-If you are calling from a cellular phone, make note of landmarks, mile markers on the highways, and any other information which could provide your location.
-When you dial 911 from a cellular phone, it is not answered by your local Dispatch Center, but rather the State of New Hampshire's Enhanced 911 Public Safety Answering Point in Concord NH.
-It is vital to be as specific as you can regarding your location especially on a cellular phone.
+If you are calling from a cellular phone, note landmarks, mile markers on the highways, and any other information that could provide your location.
+When you dial 911 from a cellular phone, it is not answered by your local Dispatch Center but rather the State of New Hampshire's Enhanced 911 Public Safety Answering Point in Concord, NH.
+It is vital to be as specific as you can regarding your location, especially on a cellular phone.

 How do I know if my call is an emergency?